 All recycling must be placed loosely inside the blue cart.
 Curbside garbage and recycling is picked up by a truck with an articulated arm which does not allow it to pick up individual bags.
 If you have more recycling than your cart can hold you can:

-- Take your recycling to the Eco Depot or the Resource Recovery Facility.
+- Take your recycling to the Resource Recovery Facility.